 &lt;sup>1 To improve calculation accuracy, weight conversion factors for procured components are revised accordingly.
-Based on the results of the review, the figures for FY2021 were revised retrospectively.
-Due to data availability restrictions, figures for FY2020 have not been revised.
+Due to data availability restrictions, figures for previous years have not been revised.

 &lt;sup>2 Retrospective revision of previous years' figures to improve calculation accuracy